rechtlogisch/steuer-id/README.md

 ### Test-Steuer-IDs

 Support for test Steuer-IDs (starting with `0`) is enabled by default.
-Test Steuer-IDs are usually invalid in production.
+Test Steuer-IDs are typically invalid in production.
 It is recommended to disable them with the following environment variable:

 ```bash
 STEUERID_PRODUCTION=true